 Over 3000 stalls sell everything from tagines and glassware to scarves and spices.
 Even if you’re not into shopping, the souks are still a spectacle that’s well worth experiencing.
 But they’re also all kinds of crazy, and being plunged into the heart of the action can be a bit of a shock to the system.
 So on my last trip to Morocco I developed a few strategies to help make experiencing the Marrakech souks more of a pleasure than an endurance test.
 Here are my top tips…

 Get a map…

-The souks are the ultimate navigational challenge – a labyrinth of narrow alleyways that twist and turn their way north of the main square, the Djemma el-Fna.
-However good your sense of direction, a few minutes in these dimly lit passageways will have you totally disorientated.
-Most guidebooks come with some sort of map, but it’s hard to find one with a small enough scale to show all the tiny alleyways of the souks.
-Better is an electronic map which shows you which way you’re pointing.
-If you don’t want to pay for data roaming on your phone, you can cache Google Maps, meaning you can use them when you’re not online.
-You need wifi to set it up though and the Google Maps app.
-Then just go to the area you want, type ‘OK maps’ and it’ll save all the detail in that area.
-Fellow blogger Heather also tried out a new app – the Marrakech-Riad app is free and has a GPS map of the medina as well as tips on restaurants and shops.
+The Marrakech souks are the ultimate navigational challenge.
+A labyrinth of narrow alleyways twist and turn their way north of the main square, the Djemma el-Fna.
+However good your sense of direction is, a few minutes in these dimly lit passageways will have you totally disorientated.
+Most Marrakech guidebooks come with some sort of map, but it’s hard to find one with a small enough scale to show all the tiny alleyways which run through the souks.

 … but still expect to get lost